spookylukey/django-views-the-right-way/source/delegation.rst

            'page_obj': page_obj,
        })

-This is a clear win by any code size metric.
+This is a clear win for FBVs by any code size metric.

 Thankfully the Django docs do add a “don't try this at home kids” warning and mention that many mixins don't actually work together.
 But we need to add to